 According to Jong, these youngsters are rebelling against their mothers old-fashioned quests for sexual liberation.
-She notes, “If their mothers discovered free sex, then they want to rediscover monogamy”.
-What does a son rebellion look like?
+She notes, “If their mothers discovered free sex, then they want to rediscover monogamy.”
+What does a rebellion of sons look like?

 “Sexual passion is on life support” due to a desire to control the chaos in a depressing culture of war, conservative values, and persistent attacks on women’s rights.
 Ultimately, Jong calls for a feminism that unites both sexes which I wholeheartedly endorse.
 It’s her homogenous heterosexual perspective of rebellion (have babies) that I find limp and passé.